Observation of strong backscattering in valley-Hall photonic topological interface modes: Group-index dependence

 Both contributions are generally dispersive and may vary independently based on geometry, material properties, disorder, and wavelength.
 As a consequence, the precise scaling with $n_{\text{g}}$ is far from trivial~\cite{Mazoyer_DisorderInducedMultipleScattering_2009}.
 Nevertheless, based on the experimental observations and perturbation theory~\cite{Kuramochi_DisorderinducedScatteringLoss_2005}, we model $\ell_L^{-1}(\lambda)$ by

 where $n_{\text{g}}(\lambda)$ is the theoretical group index shown in Fig.~\ref{fig:2}d.
 The coefficients $\beta$ and $\gamma$ describe the loss due to backscattering and out-of-plane radiation.
 Furthermore, to account for the observed spectral shifts of about \SI{20}{nm} between the calculated $n_{\text{g}}$ and the observed loss peak, we introduce an additional model parameter, $\Delta\lambda$, describing a linear spectral shift between theory and experiment.
 The fit is shown in Fig.~\ref{fig:4}a and agrees well with the experiment, which shows that Eq.~\eqref{eq:loss-model} describes the measured losses well, irrespective of the transition between topological and trivial modes.
 The fitted coefficients are $\beta=\SI{0.151 +- 0.003}{dB/cm}$ and $\gamma=\SI{0.39 +- 0.07}{dB/cm}$.
-The band structure is shifted by $\Delta\lambda=\SI{20.22 +- 0.05}{nm}$, which accounts minor deviations in average dimensions between model and samples, and this shift is henceforth applied to all theoretical quantities, placing the degeneracy point at \SI{1517.38 +- 0.05}{nm}.
-The calculated intrinsic radiation losses (see Methods) of the topological mode above the light line is included for reference in Fig.~\ref{fig:4}a and shows good agreement with the measured propagation loss up.
-Using the fitted $\gamma$ and $\beta$, we infer that backscattering losses exceed out-of-plane radiation losses even at very low group indices, similar to what has been found in numerical simulations of conventional W1 photonic-crystal waveguides~\cite{Mazoyer_DisorderInducedMultipleScattering_2009}.
-We convert wavelength to group index using the fitted $\Delta\lambda$ and obtain the propagation loss as a function of group index shown in Fig.~\ref{fig:4}b.
+The band structure is shifted by $\Delta\lambda=\SI{20.22 +- 0.05}{nm}$, which accounts for minor deviations in average dimensions between model and samples, and this shift is henceforth applied to all theoretical quantities, placing the degeneracy point at $\SI{1517}{nm}$ and the K-valley of the topological mode at $\SI{1587}{nm}$ We note that the measured propagation losses are not minimal at the K-valley.
+For reference, the propagation loss was also measured in both zigzag and bearded interface waveguides using a different unit cell~\cite{shalaev_robust_2019} (see Supplementary Section 3.3).
+The minimal propagation loss does not coincide with the location of the K-valley for any of the measured waveguides.
+The calculated intrinsic radiation losses (see Methods) of the topological mode above the light line is included for reference in Fig.~\ref{fig:4}a and shows good agreement with the measured propagation loss.
+We obtain the propagation loss as a function of group index shown in Fig.~\ref{fig:4}b and observe that the losses of the two modes coincide within the statistical uncertainty.
+In addition, we use the fitted $\gamma$ and $\beta$ to infer that, similar to conventional W1 photonic-crystal waveguides~\cite{Mazoyer_DisorderInducedMultipleScattering_2009}, backscattering losses exceed out-of-plane radiation losses even at very low group indices which include the vicinity of the K-valley.
 We conclude that the topological interface mode incurs equivalent propagation losses as the trivial mode in the slow-light regime and thus we observe no topological protection against fabrication disorder.